PatelK09/PatelK09.github.io/index.markdown

 **CSSA**, *(May 2021 - Present)*
-* CSSA help support the needs of all computer science students and amplify the voices of computer science students within the wider University of Manitoba community
+* CSSA help support the needs of all computer science students and amplify the voices of computer science students within the wider University of Manitoba community.